Leyanora/omarchy-libvirt/README.md

 { "id": "leyanora.libvirt", "suppressCrashToasts": false }
 ```

-which deletes the drop-in immediately.
 Two things worth knowing:

-- The watcher filters on the executable name only, so this also silences a
+- The watcher filters on the executable name only, so this also silences a QEMU
-  QEMU crash that happens *mid-run* — a VM dying under you goes unannounced.
+  crash that happens *mid-run* — a VM dying under you goes unannounced.
+That is
-  That is the reason to consider turning it off.
+  the reason to consider turning it off.
-- The widget will only ever delete a drop-in carrying its own marker comment,
+- The widget will only ever delete a drop-in carrying its own marker comment, so
-  so a file you wrote by hand at either path is left alone.
+  a file you wrote by hand at either path is left alone.

 `omarchy-toggle-crash-capture` remains the way to turn crash announcements off
 wholesale, if you would rather not filter per-binary.

 ## Settings

-Every key goes in the widget's entry in `~/.config/omarchy/shell.json`.
-The
+Every key goes in the widget's entry in `~/.config/omarchy/shell.json`, keyed
-entry is keyed by the plugin id, `leyanora.libvirt` — not by the display name:
+by the plugin id — not the display name:

 ```json
 {